 For anyone whose cancer has progressed to Stage IV.
 For information, call (515) 241-8505.

 Gynecologic Cancer Support Group

-This support group is open to persons with ovarian or any type of gynecological cancer and survivors as well as their families and friends.
-The group meets virtually the first Tuesday of each month at 5:30 p.m.
+This support group is open to individuals with ovarian or any type of gynecological cancer and survivors as well as their families and friends.
 For more information, call (515) 241-4231.

 Lung Cancer Support Group

-This support group is open to persons with lung cancer and survivors as well as their families and friends.
-The group meets virtually the third Monday of each month at 5:30 p.m.
+This support group is open to individuals with lung cancer and survivors as well as their families and friends.
 For information, contact (515) 241-4234.

 Life Beyond Breast Cancer

 A support group for those who have had a diagnosis of breast cancer.
 For information, call (515) 241-8505.

 Patient Education is available for all new cancer patients and their families, as well as those currently undergoing treatment.
 Our Oncology Nurse Navigators will teach you what you should know about cancer and what to expect during and after surgery, chemotherapy or radiation therapy.
 You will also receive information on support services/community resources available to patients and families.
 Our goal is to reduce anxiety and increase knowledge as patients are starting treatment.
 For information, call (515) 241-3343.